Loan Repayment Information

 Private Education Loans

 Some students have secured private education loans through various lenders.
 Repayment of these loans varies by lender and by loan program and is between the student and the lending institution.
-If you need information about whom your lender is or whether you received a private education loan, contact Financial Aid at 217-479-7041.
+If you need information about whom your lender is or whether you received a private education loan, contact One-Stop Student Services.

 Parent PLUS Direct Stafford Loans

 Some parents have secured parent PLUS loans through the federal government.
 Repayment of these loans varies by the parent and the selections made during the application process.
-Some may already be in repayment and some may have been deferred throughout the student’s enrollment period.
+Some may already be in repayment and some may have been deferred throughout the student's enrollment period.
 Repayment of PLUS loans is between the parent and the loan servicer.
-If you need information about whom your servicer is or whether you received a PLUS loan, contact Financial Aid at 217-479-7041.
+If you need information about whom your servicer is or whether you received a PLUS loan, contact One-Stop Student Services.

 Credit Card and/or Student Account Debt